-When any technique starts working upon awakening - no matter to what degree practitioner is nearly always already in the phase, and is simply lying on his body while in it.
+technique When any starts workina awakening no matter to what degree practitioner is nearly always already in the phase, and is simply lying on his body while in it.
 That's why you should always try to separate immediately upon there being stable signs that a technique is working.
 If that doesn't work out, then you need to return to intensifying the technique and try to separate again.
 If you don't use the first seconds of a technique working, then the phase usually ends quite quickly and the necessary state goes away.
 Don't lie in your body while in the phase!